 A card style design isn’t for everyone – and it’s a ginormous departure from traditional website design.
 So transitioning to or from this style may be an expensive experiment.
 Also, information can be hard to find on your website due to the lack of hierarchy.
 This can result in visitor frustration due to a less logical layout.
 And finally, card style designs can be more difficult to update.
 Depending on the design, they might require some graphic design on each card element.

-If you have questions about any other website design trends for 2016, please let me know.
+If you have questions about any other website design trends, please let me know.
 I’d love to discuss ideas and options with you to help you achieve your online marketing goals!

 Share this Post